dnelson17/BitesizeBytes/README.md

 TesterFiles - This is where all of my timed Matrix Multiplicaiton and Monte Carlo tests exist.
 Moreover, all of the graph files are created here.

 Figures - All figures that I have generated and used in the report (excluding those taken from other source, which will be refernced in the report) will be generated in TesterFiles and saved automatically to here.

+ReportFiles - All of the files that are included in the report, either inserted throughout the report or in the appendices.